prometheus/statsd_exporter/README.md

 Another capability when using YAML configuration is the ability to define matches using raw regular expressions as opposed to the default globbing style of match.
-This may allow for pulling structured data from otherwise poorly named statsd metrics AND allow for more precise targetting of match rules.
+This may allow for pulling structured data from otherwise poorly named statsd metrics AND allow for more precise targeting of match rules.
 When no `match_type` paramter is specified the default value of `glob` will be assumed:

 ```yaml